deepcerulean/wings/README.md

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/deepcerulean/wings)

+An MVC-based game programming framework for Ruby.
+(Awesome, right?)

+# Thoughts

 Some notes on the thought here.

 Wings is going to eventually live on a server and push update-deltas out to clients.
 Something like minotaur could be running on top, 'housing'